Scientists May Have Finally Discovered Why People Get Sick in the Winter

 “This is the first time that we have a biologic, molecular explanation regarding one factor of our innate immune response that appears to be limited by colder temperatures,” Zara Patel, a rhinologist at Stanford University who was not involved in the research, told CNN.

-"Cold air is associated with increased viral infection because you’ve essentially lost half of your immunity just by that small drop in temperature," Benhamin Bleier, coauthor and Harvard Medical School rhinologist, told CNN.
+“Cold air is associated with increased viral infection because you’ve essentially lost half of your immunity just by that small drop in temperature,” Benjamin Bleier, co-author and rhinologist at Harvard Medical School, told CNN.

-"It’s important to remember that these are in vitro studies, meaning that although it is using human tissue in the lab to study this immune response, it is not a study being carried out inside someone’s actual nose," Patel told the broadcaster.
+The research does carry a significant caveat.
+“It’s important to remember that these are in vitro studies, meaning that although it is using human tissue in the lab to study this immune response, it is not a study being carried out inside someone’s actual nose,” Patel told the broadcaster.
+Consequently, the results may not fully translate to real-world conditions.
+“Often the findings of in vitro studies are confirmed in vivo, but not always,” she added.

 “Maybe yet another reason to wear masks!”
 Patel concluded.